ulmod/magento-2-edit-cart/README.md

 # Magento 2 Edit Shopping Cart Extension

-[Magento 2 Edit Shopping Cart](https://www.ulmod.com/edit-cart-for-magento-2.html)  is a Magento 2 extension that allows your shoppers to edit product options and quantities rich on the shopping cart page.
+[Magento 2 Edit Shopping Cart](https://www.ulmod.com/edit-cart-for-magento-2.html)   is a Magento 2 extension that allows your buyers to edit product options and quantities right at the shopping cart page.

-With Magento 2 Edit Shopping Cart Navigation, your buyers won't be redirected to the product page anytime they want to edit the product quantity and custom options.
-Instead, they will be able to edit it directly at the cart page via an ajax popup.
+With Magento 2 Edit Shopping Cart, your buyers won't be redirected to the product page anytime they want to edit the product quantity and custom options.
+Instead, they will be able to edit the product quantity and custom options directly at the cart page via an ajax popup.

 <a href="https://www.ulmod.com/edit-cart-for-magento-2.html"><img width="205" src="https://www.ulmod.com/media/wysiwyg/um-download-now1.png"></a>